EIDA/webdc3/doc/base/operator.rst

 ============

  * SeisComP(reg) 3 provides useful functions for configuration, geometry, travel time computation.
-   If you use the :program:`update-metadata.sh` script, you will need :program:`arclink_fetch`, either included in the SeisComP distribution, or standalone [http://www.seiscomp3.org/wiki/doc/applications/arclink_fetch].

  * Seiscomp Python library (`$SEISCOMP_ROOT/lib/python/seiscomp`), including a recent version of `manager.py`